 Advice abounds.
 And you may have already found your own favorite language “guru” – a successful language teacher and learner whose techniques you like.

 Still, most language learning experts agree on a number of points:

 If you are learning a language with sounds that don’t exist in your native language (such as Asian, Middle Eastern, or Slavic languages for English speakers) listening and repeating aloud becomes essential:

 Adults’ abilities to hear and discern sounds different from their native language(s) decrease with age.
-This is the one area where young children have a big advantage over adults.
+It’s one area where young children have a significant advantage over adults.

 But practice can even overcome this handicap!

 Now comes the most challenging part: engaging with native speakers in real conversations.
 Even if you’re not in the country where the language is spoken, there are many resources available: live tutors, online tutors, online language groups, online or local language meetups,friends, or friend of friends, etc

 Such conversations with native speakers are a very different kind of practice.
 In addition to dealing with vocabulary and grammar, you also have to manage your anxiety about speaking up in a foreign language you’re not sure about.
 (For practical tips check out our blog post:

 Preparation for a conversation in another language is a powerful tool.
 You can look up words and write them down, practice as much as you want in front of the mirror, and record yourself and playback.

 Hearing your own voice speaking a foreign language can be a little startling.
 And it can make you self-conscious about opening your mouth.

-A good way to get used to hearing your voice speaking French, German, Italian, etc. is to record yourself reading short pieces of text that you’ve been learning.
-The more you do it, the more natural your own foreign voice will seem.
+An excellent way to get used to hearing your voice speaking French, German, Italian, etc. is to record yourself reading short pieces of text that you’ve been learning.
+The more you do it; the more natural your foreign voice will seem.